drupov/drupal8-decoupled/README.md

 Connect to the started container by `docker-compose run php bash`.
 Once inside the container change into the `/backend` folder and run `composer update` to get files needed for your Drupal installation.

-In order to use the configuration through the config_installer profile add this to you settings.php
+In order to use the configuration through the config_installer profile add this to you `settings.php`:

 `$settings['install_profile'] = 'config_installer';`